I’m an artist. Period.

 Or in other words, it’s as if you’re not really an artist.

-I bring this up after a discussion with a noted non-glass artist who really liked my work (blush) but felt strongly that someone should clue me in: If I didn’t work in a fine arts medium such as bronze or stone, I would never be taken seriously.
-I’d forever be a glass artist.
+I bring this up after a discussion with a well-known bronze artist, i.e., sculptor, who said he really really liked my work (blush) but felt strongly that someone should clue me in: If I didn’t work in a “fine arts” medium such as bronze or stone, gallery owners, critics, and anyone else who mattered in the art world would never take me seriously.
+I’d forever be labeled “just a glass artist.”
+A crafter.

 You know, this “how come you work in glass” stuff is getting repetitious enough to be disturbing.
 So (getting up on my soapbox) here’s my rebuttal: My art is not limited by my medium.
 I am the same artist whether I work in bronze, glass or yard clippings.
 I choose the medium that best expresses my work and I will not be constrained to “appropriate” materials if something else works better.
 Dammit.